-7].
-In [6] the authors carefully study the space of steady states for a stripe inpainting example in which the problem exhibits an incomplete supercritical pitchfork birfurcation as the scale parameter $\epsilon$ is varied.
+the authors carefully study the space of steady states for a stripe inpainting example in which the problem exhibits an incomplete supercritical pitchfork bifurcation as the scale parameter $\epsilon$ is varied.
 Different methods of reducing $\epsilon$ could lead to different local minima of the energy functional, along the two stable branches of the pitchfork.
-Such a detailed study is beyond the scope of this paper, however we can examine a segmentation, shown in Figure 4.4, where $\epsilon$ is reduced from 2 to 1 in steps of .5.
+Such a detailed study is beyond the scope of this paper; however, we can examine a segmentation, shown in Figure 4.4, where $\epsilon$ is reduced from 2 to 1 in steps of 0.5.
 The final segmentation gives 97.7% accuracy.
-We compared this segmentation to the 1-Laplacian Inverse Power Method (IPM) of Bühler and Hein [33].
-(The code is freely obtainable from www.ml.unisaarland.de/code/oneSpectralClustering/oneSpectralClustering.html.)
-The Normalized 1-Laplacian algorithm of Bühler and Hein with 10 initializations and 5 inner loops was used to obtain 97.3% accuracy for this data set.
-The computational time and accuracy of the 1-Laplacian method and the Ginzburg-Landau technique is shown in figure 4.5.
-The Ginzburg-Landau technique of this paper was able to obtain more accurate results in less computational time.
-No additional effort was made in our numerical tests to reduce run time - for example the large number of iterations may not be necessary with an adaptive dt or a better initialization.
+We compared this segmentation to the 1-Laplacian inverse power method (IPM) of Hein and Bühler [33].
+(The code is freely obtainable from www.ml.uni-saarland.de/code/oneSpectralClustering/ oneSpectralClustering.html.)
+The normalized 1-Laplacian algorithm of Bühler and Hein with 10 initializations and 5 inner loops was used to obtain 97.3% accuracy for this dataset.
+The computational time and accuracy of the 1-Laplacian method and the GL technique are shown in Figure 4.5.
+The GL technique of this paper was able to obtain more accurate results in less computational time.
+No additional effort was made in our numerical tests to reduce run time-for example, the large number of iterations may not be necessary with an adaptive dt or a better initialization.
 Speedup in other problems can easily be an order of magnitude when making such adjustments.
-Even so the run time is very fast.
+Even so, the run time is very fast.